OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Conclusion: Love Never Dies

-When we ask where dog go when they die, we’re really asking, where does the love go?
+When we ask where do dogs go when they die, we’re really asking, where does the love go?

 The answer is simple: it stays.
 It stays in your heart, your memories, and your life forever.